groue/GRMustache/README.md

 ### Implicit iterator

 The dot "`.`" stands for the current context itself.
-This dot key can be useful when iterating a list of scalar objects.
+This "implicit iterator" can be useful when iterating a list of scalar objects.
 For instance, the following context:

 	context = [NSDictionary dictionaryWithObject:[NSArray arrayWithObjects: @"beer", @"ham", nil] forKey:@"item"];